benhurst1/CV/README.md

 ## Skills

 #### Leadership and Project Management
-I have experience in delegating video projects, providing support where needed and offering feedback.
+Led the creation of two podcasts at two previous places of work, [The Bakery](https://open.spotify.com/show/1BE5MDtSnhzx8W2DR3rTho?si=86b47a8cb283453f) and [College of Policing](https://open.spotify.com/show/0iFjSyq9KAzGjuV2b0JnWx?si=2d7f430ddd11426e).
+This involved strategising the direction of future episodes, planning and setting up interviews, capturing the audio content, editing and distributing them to various platforms.
+This was an end to end process, where multiple episodes were being planned simultaneously at different stages.
+I also have experience in delegating video projects, providing support where needed and offering feedback.
 This shows my ability to lead and manage projects effectively, a skill that is vital in software development.

 #### Client Liaison and Interpersonal Skills
 I can communicate with clients to scope projects and am able to speak clearly both technically and non-technically to stakeholders and peers alike.
+I supported running a live interview with Cressida Dick, former head of the metropolitan police, with a number of technical crew members.
+During set up I would have to switch quickly between addressing Cressida in a formal but non-technical manner, to peers, colleagues and other members in a non-formal but technical manner.
 This makes me an effective communicator and understanding of client needs.

 #### Creative Background
 Having a creative background can make me a valuable asset in software development.
 My experience in supporting the launch of a rebrand, creating visual messaging and understanding of graphics and interfaces can transfer well into software.